thiru/TaskManDotNet/README.md

 - For prod, include middleware to handle exception and show friendly message to user
 - Replace console logs with a proper logging system
 - No unit tests, etc. have been written
-- Some of the npm libraries were reported to have vulnerabilities
-  - These need to be tested/upgraded